marv0/marv0.github.io/pages/about.md

 Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology and entrepreneurship as transformative tools.

-### Why This Blog?

-I started this [blog](/) as a way to document my journey while sharing valuable insights on business, entrepreneurship and a range of technologies that extend beyond just software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have the slightest interest in building and delivering great products and services, this blog is for you!

 ### Entrepreneurial Drive

 At an early age, I learned the importance of having a competitive edge and drive through sports, which laid the foundation for my entrepreneurial journey.
 While my childhood dreams revolved around sports science and engineering, the idea of entrepreneurship never crossed my mind until I stumbled upon Robert Kiyosaki's inspiring books,and my perspective shifted; fueling my burgeoning entrepreneurial spirit!